-Tennessee has been Business Facilities magazine’s top state in automotive manufacturing strength for five of the last seven years, thanks in large part to our highly trained workforce and their unwavering commitment to excellence.
+Tennessee has been Business Facilities magazine’s top state in automotive manufacturing strength for five of the last eight years, thanks in large part to our highly trained workforce and their unwavering commitment to excellence.

 Tennessee’s automotive manufacturing cluster includes three major assembly plants and automotive operations in 87 of 95 counties.
 Nissan’s North American headquarters is in Franklin, and its plant in Smyrna is the most productive in North America.
 With General Motors in Spring Hill and Volkswagen in Chattanooga, Tennessee continues to invest in training for the state’s high concentration of automotive employment, a number that’s 3.48 times the national average.